1

 4

 • $\begingroup$ If it's a flat surface it's probably best to stay with flat shading.
-You could try to reset your normals though. $\endgroup$ Jan 16, 2021 at 15:18
+You could try to reset your normals though. $\endgroup$ Commented Jan 16, 2021 at 15:18

 • $\begingroup$ @NascentSpace, How can I reset normals? $\endgroup$